 - Health and sickness

 - Poverty and wealth

-- Cycle of the seasons - Cold to hot
+- Cycle of the seasons from spring to winter

 The Yin Yang Symbol